PARTNERS FOR THE RIDE

 Do only competitions licensed by the United States Equestrian Federation (USEF) count?

 All Saddlebreds competing in any competition listed in ASHA's database, regardless of whether the show is a USEF-licensed competition, will be eligible for point allocations for Pleasure and Park qualifications.

-In order for a non-licensed competition to be listed on the ASHA’s database, a representative of that competition must notify the ASHA as to the dates, location, and contact person of the competition at least two weeks before the competition is to be held.
+In order for all competitions (USEF, USEF Lite and ASHA Star) to be listed on the ASHA’s database, a representative of that competition must complete a horse show application and send to the ASHA as to the dates, location, and contact person of the competition at least one month before the competition is to be held.
 The secretary or the manager of said competition is responsible for sending in the results to the ASHA within ten (10) days after the competition and by the closing date of the qualifying period.
 Results will not be accepted (regardless of the postmark or meter date) by the ASHA that are received in the office after the closing date of the qualifying period.

 Any competition that has not previously been listed on the ASHA’s database must record with the ASHA at least 30 days prior to the competition dates in order to be a qualifying competition for the World’s Championship Horse Show.

 Will Kentucky State Fair only accept entries from horses with the most points?

 The priority requirement for all horses is to have shown in a minimum of six (6) classes at three (3) or more different competitions.
 Points do not come into play except to differentiate among horses that have competed in this minimum number of competitions, in the event any section is over-filled when entries are received.

 How will I know whether or not I should enter, if my point totals seem lower than others who have also shown in at least 6 classes at 3 or more competitions?
 What if the rankings indicate that there are many horses with more points than I have?